 The NPV for the fixed-rate bond is easier to calculate because the payment is the same each year.
-The adjustable-rate bond payment stream is based on Libor, which can change.
-Based on what they know today, both parties have to agree then on what they think will probably happen with interest rates.
+The adjustable-rate bond payment stream, however, is typically based on a reference rate, which can change.
+Based on what they know today, both parties have to agree on what they think will probably happen with interest rates.